keerin/pomodoro/README.md

     $ pomodoro -m -t 1

-Will run the timer in the terminal for 1 minutes, counting down in minutes and seconds, and will use mpg123 to play beep.mp3
+Will run the timer in the terminal for 1 minutes, counting down in minutes and seconds, and will try to use mpg123 to play beep.mp3 when finished.

     $ pomodoro --mpg

-Will run the countdown timer for 20 minutes, counting down in minutes and seconds, and will emit a system beep when finished.
+Will run the countdown timer for 20 minutes, counting down in minutes and seconds, and will try to use mpg123 to play beep.mp3 when finished.

     $ pomodoro -h